leinardi/pylint-pycharm/README.md

 inside the PATH environment variable.

-To reach the Plugin configuration screen you can go to Settings... -> Other Settings -> Pylint or simply click the gear icon in the side bar of the Pylint tool window.
+To reach the Plugin configuration screen you can go to Settings... -> Other Settings -> Pylint or simply click the gear icon from the side bar of the Pylint tool window.

-To change the path to your Pylint executable you can either type the path directly or use the Browse button to opena file selection dialog.
+To change the path to your Pylint executable you can either type the path directly or use the Browse button to open a file selection dialog.

 Once you changed the path you should press the Test button to check if the plugin is able to run the executable.